 Can you still use these mainstream products?
 Yes.
 Just do your homework because ingredients vary from product to product, brand to brand, and month to month.

-I find it a lot easier to shop for makeup brands that are certified or labeled gluten free from the start.
+I find it a lot easier to shop for makeup brands that are labeled gluten-free from the start.
 I don’t have to think – or do any research – and I’m supporting brands that wholeheartedly support and embrace the gluten-free community.
-Remember, every time we buy something; we’re casting a vote.
+Remember, every time we buy something, we’re casting a vote.
 How are you voting?

 Additional Reading